 The Compensation Committee may grant bonuses to our named executive officers and other employees to be identified from time to time by the Chief Executive Officer.
 Bonus awards available to our named executive officers are initially described in our employment agreements with such persons and may provide for the payment of a bonus that is linked to achievement of key performance objectives as approved by the Compensation Committee.
 The goal of this program is to reward personnel by providing further compensation based on the achievement of goals that the Compensation Committee and the Board of Directors believe correlate closely with the growth of long-term shareholder value.
 In addition, as an inducement, from time to time we have agreed to guarantee bonus payments in written employment agreements entered into with certain of our named executive officers.
-Target corporate performance metrics are approved by the Compensation Committee and are linked to the corresponding terms in our employment agreements with our named executive officers and are based on achievement of key objectives (e.g. revenue, gross margin, and EBITDA and may include other metrics, such as net bookings performance targets) established by the Compensation Committee for each fiscal year.
+Target corporate performance metrics are approved by the Compensation Committee and are linked to the corresponding terms in our employment agreements with our named executive officers and are based on achievement of key objectives (e.g. revenue, gross margin, and EBITDA1 and may include other metrics, such as bookings performance targets) established by the Compensation Committee for each fiscal year.
+For our Chief Human Resources Officer, in addition to performance targets based on quantitative factors applicable to all of our executives, the Compensation Committee also sets performance measures based on factors specific to his areas of responsibility, such as enhancements to our diversity, equity and inclusion efforts, attrition and retention goals, and compliance performance.
 The Compensation Committee will also assign relative weights to different performance targets determined by it for a given period.
 The determination of whether the performance criteria shall have been attained shall be solely in the discretion of the Compensation Committee.

-In addition, under our current employment arrangements with our named executive officers, our Chief Executive Officer may receive a bonus in the sole discretion of the Compensation Committee of up to 100% of his base salary for each fiscal year of employment.
+In addition, under the employment arrangements with our named executive officers effective for fiscal 2022, our Chief Executive Officer may receive a bonus in the sole discretion of the Compensation Committee of up to 100% of his base salary for each fiscal year of employment.
 Our employment agreement with our Chief Financial Officer provides that she may receive a bonus in the sole discretion of the Compensation Committee of up to 70% of base salary for each fiscal year of employment and our employment arrangements with our other named executive officers provide that each of them may receive a bonus in the sole discretion of the Compensation Committee of up to 50% of base salary for each fiscal year of employment.
 In each case, bonuses will be based on performance targets and other key objectives established by the Compensation Committee.
-Targeted bonus will be reduced or increased by 2% of base salary for every 1% of variance between the actual results and the targets, no bonus for a particular performance metric will be awarded if actual results are less than 90% of such target and no bonus will exceed an amount 20% above the targeted bonus.
+Targeted bonus will be reduced or increased by 2% of base salary for every 1% of variance between the actual results and the targets, no bonus for a particular performance metric will be awarded if actual results are less than 90% of such target and for 2022 no payout will exceed an amount 20% above the targeted bonus.